 - Mackerel: Called saba or aji in Japanese, all forms of mackerel make excellent choices.
 They are always treated with vinegar before serving.

-- Seabass, Porgies, and Snapper: All are bass-like fish, and all are commonly seen in sushi restaurants under the names of tai and suzuki.
+- Seabass, Porgies, and Snapper: All are bass-like fish, and all are commonly seen in sushi restaurants under the names of suzuki or tai.
 These too are often treated before serving raw.

 To stay on the safe side, look for any farmed fish from the United States, Norway, Britain, New Zealand, Canada, or Japan.
 These countries have strict standards about cleanliness.
 That said, farmed salmon is prone to a type of parasite called sea lice, regardless of which country it's raised in.

 Parasites are a fact of life when you eat meat.
 That's one reason why humans decided to start cooking their food thousands of years ago.
 Heat kills worms.
 So does frost, but some can survive a home freezer (although not a good box freezer).